 My home town of Wellsboro--a mere two hours southwest of Ithaca--is the “gateway to the Pennsylvania Grand Canyon” and the Pine Creek Rail Trail, voted by USA Today as one of the "10 great places to take a bike tour."
 I canoed and rafted Pine Creek and hiked the trails around the canyon for most of my pre-teen years, before I longed for a bit more pavement.
 Since I remained within its borders for my undergraduate and graduate programs in education, at the University of Pittsburgh, Penn State, and Mansfield University, I’m a Pennsylvanian.
-However, Ithaca and New York state has been my home--along with my husband, Dennis, our children, Andrea and Kienan, and our pets, Madison and Dexter--for twenty-three years, and my extended family has almost forgiven me for migrating north.
+However, Ithaca and New York state has been my home for twenty-five years, and my extended family has almost forgiven me for migrating north.

 "It is always a writer's duty to make the world better." -Samuel Johnson